 BODHRAN (Irish Drum)

-Bodhran (Irish Drum)
+FULL - Bodhran (Irish Drum)

 This class covers the basics of playing the Bodhran.
 You'll learn how to hold the tipper (stick), strike the drum, and play reels and jigs.
 We will also cover changing tone, triplet roll, session etiquette, and more.
 Rental Bodhrans can be reserved by contacting Danny Shepherd at firstname.lastname@example.org.